web-native/docs/chtml/v1/scoped-js/README.md

 </html>
 ```

-Now, running the code `document.bind({headline: 'Hello World'})` both on the server and on the browser should give us the same result.
+Now, this binding will always be there for when we run the code `document.bind({headline: 'Hello World'})` - whether on the server and on the browser.

-\* The trailing semi-colon (;) in the CHTML META tag is optional.

 **Environment-Specific Bindings**